Skip to main content

 Course Description

-This six-hour course uses discussion and small group exercises along with lecture to help participants understand the laws and standards related to crisis work as identified in DHS 34.
+This six-hour course uses discussion and small group exercises along with lecture to help you understand the laws and standards related to crisis work as identified in DHS 34.
 Mental Health Laws (Chapter 51) will be presented and the crisis worker will be prepared for the fact that not all of their cases are going to fit neatly into the Chapter 51 framework.
-Participants will be exposed to the other laws that may be involved in crisis response, such as Chapters 48, 938, 54, 55.
+You'll be exposed to the other laws that may be involved in crisis response, such as Chapters 48, 938, 54, 55.
 Scenarios will be used to illustrate how to navigate between systems.

 Learning Objectives: